kth-step/HolBA/examples/tutorial/README.md

 ## HolBA-tutorial VM

 Using the prepared VM, you don't need to worry about `autoenv.sh` and emacs configurations.
 The environment is prepared so that you can run `make`, `Holmake`, `rlwrap hol` and `emacs` from a terminal in the HolBA directories as needed.
-The most relevant HolBA directories are `~/tutorial/HolBA_tutorial/examples/tutorial` and `~/tutorial/HolBA_scamv/src/tools/scamv`.
+The most relevant HolBA directory is `~/tutorial/HolBA_tutorial/examples/tutorial`.